 When a contractor or builder breaches the terms of a contract, those violations have real-world implications for you or your business.
-The work may not meet the expectations listed in the contract, or the work may not have been performed in the manner designated by the agreement.
+The work may not meet the expectations listed in the contract, the work may not have been performed in the manner designated by the agreement, or may be defective.

 When a breach of a contract occurs, you have a right to enforce the terms of your legal agreement.
-The attorneys at the Katz Law Group understand the unique aspects of construction contract litigation, and how to enforce the terms of your agreement.
+The construction litigation lawyers at the Katz Law Group understand the unique aspects of construction contract litigation in Massachusetts.
+They can help you enforce the terms of your agreement.

 Construction Contract Disputes in Massachusetts

 Contract disputes arise in varying circumstances and can be minor or extremely serious.
-In any case, when a contractor or builder agrees to do something by contract, you have a legal right to enforce that contract in most circumstances.
+In any case, when a contractor or builder agrees to do something by contract, you will often have a legal right to enforce that contract.